 I have lived in Asheville, North Carolina since 1995.
 For me, it’s an easy place to be.
 Food and friends are plentiful.
 Potlucks and other gatherings fill the week.
 Back when even the now-upscale neighborhood of Montford was affordable, I had a neighbor so tired of socializing that she literally fled to New York City.

 It came as a shock to me, then, to learn that as of 2012, Asheville ranked third in the country in hunger.
 According to the Food Research and Action Center, more than one in five people in the Asheville area struggle to afford food.
 And that’s with MANNA Food Bank delivering over ten million pounds of food a year.
 The figures are even worse outside the city, where unemployment are significantly higher.
+As of 2019, one in four children in Western North Carolina is food insecure.
 Is it any coincidence that this is where they filmed The Hunger Games?

 The problem’s not new; the figures were the same the year before.
 Note that the problem isn’t the food supply but paying for it.
 Even in Asheville, which bills itself as “Foodtopia,” there’s no free lunch: not enough caring community to keep everyone fed.